The Higher Learning Commission

 Affirmation of accreditation includes a number of initiatives, also outlined on the Institutional Effectiveness page of the Richland website.

 Responding to a series of questions, an institution uses the Assurance Argument to describe systems and processes and the results, following the Department of Education’s Criteria for Accreditation.
-This Assurance Argument is the compilation of the answers to the question “How do you know?”
+This Assurance Argument is the compilation of the answers to the question “How do you know that your processes are efficient, effective, and important?”
 Two Assurance Arguments are completed in the 10-year accreditation cycle.
 Because Richland was completing the transition to the Standard Pathway, the 2017 Systems Portfolio was a hybrid approach to answering the questions of the Assurance Argument.

 In 2023 preparation began on two key components of reaffirmation, the Assurance Argument and the Federal Compliance requirement.
-A cross-section of employees assumed responsibility for the Assurance Argument based on their areas of expertise and knowledge of procedures and policies.
-The Criterion Leaders Group is directing the development of responses to each Core Component:
+The Criterion Leaders Group is directing the development of responses to each Core Component within the five Criteria for Accreditation, and a cross-section of employees assumed responsibility for the Assurance Argument based on their areas of expertise and knowledge of procedures and policies.

 Criterion 2 Integrity: Ethical and Responsible Conduct — Madonna Brown, Joe Feinstein, Jody Burtnett